rust-lang/book/second-edition/src/ch14-02-publishing-to-crates-io.md

 is a alphanumerical code? -->
 <!-- Mostly, yeah. /Carol -->

-If you want to use a license that doesn't appear in the SPDX, you need to place the text of that license in a file, include the file in your project, then use `license-file` to specify the name of that file instead of using the `license` key.
+If you want to use a license that doesn’t appear in the SPDX, you need to place the text of that license in a file, include the file in your project, then use `license-file` to specify the name of that file instead of using the `license` key.